 Whole Grain Rice Flour Shortcrust Pastry (and Muscovado)

 Good morning friends!
-Today I have a new basic recipe for you, a whole grain rice flour shortcrust pastry (therefore, it’s a gluten-free pastry) with whole cane muscovado sugar.
-Quite a long title 😃 for a recipe that is actually very simple.
-As simple as all shortcrust pastries, which collectively are my favorite basic sweet recipes.
-Because you can never go wrong with shortcrust pastries. 😊
+Today I have a new basic recipe for you, a whole grain rice flour shortcrust pastry (so it’s a gluten-free pastry) with whole cane sugar muscovado.
+A bit of a long title 😅 for a recipe that is actually very simple.
+Just as simple as all the pastries, which together are my favorite basic sweet recipes.
+Because with pastries you never go wrong.

 Until now, I had always used rice flour mixed with other flours, but this time I wanted to try using it in its pure form.

-I had in mind the memory of some deliciously crumbly cookies my mom made a few years ago, which she said she copied from one of her cookbooks, so I decided to replicate them.
+I had in mind the memory of certain deliciously crumbly cookies that my mom made some years ago, which she said she had copied from one of her cookbooks, and so I decided to replicate them.

-We eagerly searched together for the recipe by flipping through all her books, but unfortunately, we couldn’t find it.
-I also flipped through about ten of my books, but not a single one turned up!
-I have lots of cookbooks, but not a single recipe for cookies or shortcrust pastry with rice flour!
-It seems impossible; sometimes I wonder if my memories are real!
-Haha help!! 🤭😄
+We eagerly looked through all her books to find the recipe, but unfortunately, we couldn’t find it.
+I even looked through a dozen of my books, but oh, not a single one turned up!
+I have books and books of cooking but not a single recipe for cookies or rice flour shortcrust pastry!
+Sometimes I wonder if the memories I have really happened!
+Haha help!! 🤯😄

-Well, I got stubborn and tried anyway.
-In the end, as I’ve done before (memorable was the time of the avocado shortcrust pastry I will never forget), if you start with the classic recipe, which is the mother of all shortcrust pastries, you can’t go wrong!
-Don’t you agree?
+Well, in short, I got stubborn and tried anyway.
+In the end, as I’ve done in the past (that unforgettable time with the avocado pastry I’ll never forget), if you use the classic recipe as a starting point, which is the mother of all pastries, you can’t go wrong, don’t you think?

-Then, since I was at it, I tried using the whole cane muscovado sugar as well.
-I bought a bag from fair trade a while ago, which, I must admit, I don’t use habitually even though I like it a lot because it’s very dark and gives off an intense, covering color, as you can see from the photos.
-But this time, the final color of the shortcrust pastry didn’t seem like a reason to desist.
-And then this sugar has an aromatic aftertaste that I thought would pair well with the rice flour, flavoring it without having to add anything else, so this time I didn’t use lemon zest or vanilla.
+Then, since I was at it, I tried using whole cane sugar muscovado.
+I bought a fair trade bag some time ago, which I must admit, I don’t habitually use even though I like it a lot, because it’s very dark and gives off a covering intense color, as you can see from the photos.
+But this time the final color of the shortcrust pastry didn’t seem to me, in fact, a reason to desist.
+And then this sugar has an aromatic aftertaste that I thought would pair well with the rice flour, and flavor it without needing to add anything else, so this time I didn’t use lemon zest or vanilla.

-PS: After the fact (and cookies eaten), I had the idea that orange zest would be the right additional aroma, so I’ll try it soon, and for now, I invite you to a future update! 😃💪
+PS: After everything was said and done (and cookies eaten), I got the idea that orange zest would be the right additional aroma, so I’ll try it out soon and from now I invite you to a future update! 😃💪

-And here you have other shortcrust pastries I’ve prepared – with a “why not, let’s try!” spirit – starting from my classic shortcrust pastry:
+And here are other pastries I had prepared – with a “let’s try it anyway!” spirit – starting from the my classic pastry:

 whole grain rice flour and muscovado shortcrust pastry